 Losing a job – the way you support your family and yourself – leaves everyone wondering how they will get by until a new job can be found.
 Different people react differently to the experience, from relative calm to absolute panic.
 The Unemployment Insurance system provides a safety net for people who find themselves in this difficult situation.
 Unemployment is funded in part by employee contributions from each paycheck, and partly by employers.
 The benefit available can be more than $650 per week and can last up for 26 weeks.

-Unemployment is supposed to be a simple system in which you can represent yourself if you so choose, and that is sometimes the best thing to do.
-Other times, however, it makes better sense to work with an attorney to maximize the chance that you will receive benefits.
+Unemployment is a straightforward system in which you can represent yourself if you so choose, and that is sometimes the best thing to do.
+Other times, however, it may make better sense to work with an attorney to maximize the chance that you will receive benefits.
+The information below is offered as a public service to help educate you to the basics of unemployment law and practice.
+However, Steinberg Law LLC does not handle unemployment cases or appeals, so if you want representation we suggest that you contact your local county bar association's Lawyer Referral Service to identify attorneys who handle this kind of matter.

 Employees who have resigned or quit their job are generally not entitled to unemployment compensation benefits.
 However, if the employee quit or resigned under circumstances that gave rise to a hostile work environment, constructive discharge or otherwise establish that there was good cause to quit or resign, the employee may be eligible for benefits.